tale-toul/OCP4AzureIPI/README.md

 ## Bastion Infrastructure
 Reference documentation on how to create the VM with terraform in Azure: \[[1](https://docs.microsoft.com/en-us/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure)\] and \[[2](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine)\]

 In the default configuration, with variable `create_bastion=true`, a bastion host is created in its own subnet and gets assigned a network security rule that allows ssh connections into it.
-It is intended to run the OCP 4 installer from it, and once the OCP cluster is installed it can be used to access the cluster, using the __oc__ cli for example.
+It is intended to run the OCP 4 installer from it, and once the OCP cluster is installed it can be used to access the cluster using the __oc__ cli.

 The bastion infrastructure is created from a module in terraform so it can be [conditionally created](#conditionally-creating-the-bastion-infrastructure) and [easily destroyed](#destroying-the-bastion-infrastructure) once it is not needed anymore.